|

 …The positions to be occupied were well known

-man and had been verified repeatedly
+to every officer and man and had been verified repeatedly

 by day and night, so there was no fear of confusion,